sagemath/sage-archive-2023-02-01/src/doc/en/developer/python_packaging.rst

 Doctests often use examples constructed using functionality provided by other portions of the Sage library.
-This kind of integration testing as one of the strengths of Sage; but it also creates extra dependencies.
+This kind of integration testing is one of the strengths of Sage; but it also creates extra dependencies.

 Fortunately, these dependencies are very mild, and we can deal with